cs-24-sw-3-01/typst-documents/report/chapters/problem_analysis.typ

 == PACT

 == FACTOR
-We have applied the FACTOR model to the absence calendar system to ensure a comprehensive analysis of the key components and requirements needed for successful implementation.
+The FACTOR model has been applied to the absence calendar system to ensure a comprehensive analysis of the key components and requirements needed for successful implementation.
 The FACTOR model provides a structured approach to identifying the system’s functionality, the domain in which it operates, the conditions of development, the technologies involved, the objects that are central to the system, and the overall responsibilities.
 By using this model, we aim to clearly define how our system will function within the organizational context of KMD.

 === F - (Functionality)
 The system will be used by employees to register absence and view absence for themselves and their teams.
 In addition to this basic functionality, employees must be able to specify the type of absence, such as vacation, sick leave, or other reasons, as well as indicate the duration of the absence.
 The system will also allow employees to create, modify, and delete teams, enabling efficient organization of team members according to department or project requirements.
 Team members can view each other's absence schedules to help avoid overlapping leave periods and ensure optimal staffing levels.